Rafael Devers Preview, Player Props: Red Sox vs. Orioles

 Rafael Devers At The Plate

-- Among qualifying hitters in MLB play, he ranks 43rd in batting average, 37th in on-base percentage, and 20th in slugging.
+- Among the qualified hitters in MLB, he ranks 49th in batting average, 40th in on-base percentage, and 21st in slugging.

-- In 61 games this season (40.7%), Devers has picked up an RBI, and in 23 of those games (15.3%) he had two or more.
-He has also driven home three or more of his team's runs in nine contests.
+- In 41.1% of his games this season, Devers has had at least one RBI.
+He's picked up more than one in 15.2% and driven in three or more of his team's runs in nine contests.

+- He has scored in 46.4% of his games this year, with more than one run scored in 12.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.